kathleenleeper/workhorse/_posts/2014-07-25-rna-extraction.md

 title: "P19 lysing"
 category: labwork
 tags: [molecular bio]
-intent: lysing day 0 P19s for RNA extraction
+intent: lysing P19s for baseline RNA
 ---
 {% include JB/setup %}
 ##intention##
-Lyse P19s on day 0, to get a baseline/control RNA reading of expression levels
+Lyse P19s on day 0, 3, 6, 9, & 12, to get a baseline/control RNA reading of expression levels

 ##protocol##
 *does not need to be done in hood*<br>